ankitasingh06/2-way_security_face_recognition/README.md

 ![Screenshot (808)](https://user-images.githubusercontent.com/60088271/92269548-0325bf80-ef02-11ea-9487-e11c565d0aaa.png)

-2. Now we have to train the model , with the help of dataset.
+2. Now we have to train the model , with the help of dataset.For training the model it is good for the machine to understand the images in gray coloured images, that is the reason why , we have actually captured coloured images(i.e. BGR format) but while showing and saving the images, we have converted those images into gray images.As we know that images are actually multi-dimensional array.
+It means- coloured iamges are 3-D array whereas , gray images are 2-D array, so this is the main reson why it is easy for the machine to train with gray sacled images, as it is easy to learn and process 2-D array comaparitive to 3-D array.

 ![Screenshot (804)](https://user-images.githubusercontent.com/60088271/92269638-3405f480-ef02-11ea-945a-0e99328ea031.png)

 3. And after that, trick of the security comes->
+Open you Redhat terminal and then we have to run three basic linux commands.
 Here I have used, very basic command of linux of "user authentication system".

 As soon as admin create the user(say ankita user) with the help of "useradd" command